capiotsoftware/swagger-sequelize-crud/README.md

 //Will list out the entire collection, No parameters exports.index = crud.index;

-//Will mark the entity as deleted by setting deleted flag to true, takes 'id' exports.markAsDeleted = crud.markAsDeleted;
+//Will mark the entity as deleted by setting deleted dateTime to time it was deleted, takes 'id' exports.markAsDeleted = crud.markAsDeleted;

-//Will delete the entity, takes 'id' exports.destroy = crud.destroy;

 //Will show a single entity, takes 'id' exports.show = crud.show;

-//Will count the number of entries in the DB, Supports filter options. exports.count = crud.count;

-//crud.model will hold the Mongoose Model.
-//crud.schema will hold the schema passed on at constructor crud.select = [
-    //list of the fields for the listing in Index call ];

-crud.omit = [
-    //list of the fields to disallow for Index search ];

 module.exports = exports;
 ```

 ## Fields added by this library to your schema

-* _createdAt_ : Type _Date_.
-The time of creation of the document
+* createdAt : Type Date.
+The time of creation of the tuple.
-* _lastUpdated_ : Type _Date_.
-The last updated time of the document
+* updatedAt : Type Date.
+The last updated time of the tuple.
-* _deleted_ : Type _Boolean_.
-This is false by default.
-The
+* deletedAt : Type Date.
+This is null by default.
+The value is updated when Delete operation is called by crud.

-## Indexed fields

-* lastUpdated
-* createdAt
-.